-Perhaps it's the prospect of beating your old high score, or simply the thrill of reaching new heights.
-Whatever your reason, we'll have some fun building this game with you and your child, learn a lot of cool strategies, and most importantly, by the end of this tutorial, you'll have an addictive game you can challenge your friends and family with!
+Today, let’s make a jumping game in Scratch together.
+This is a very popular type of game—perhaps it's the prospect of beating your old high score, or simply the thrill of reaching new heights.
+Whatever your reason, we'll have a lot of fun building this game, learn cool Scratch coding strategies, and most importantly, by the end of this tutorial, you'll have a great game that you can challenge your friends and family with!
+This is an intermediate level Scratch project.

-Enroll your child in an award-winning online, small group free Scratch class led live by an expert instructor and designed by professionals from Google, Stanford, and MIT.
+Want to improve Scratch coding skills with an expert?
+Sign up for our award-winning online, small group free Scratch class led live by an experienced instructor and designed by professionals from Google, Stanford, and MIT.

 How to Make a Jumping Game in Scratch for Beginners

-For this jumping game tutorial, we'll be using the X and Y locations in Scratch, Clones, and Variables not only for our score, but also to make the game harder as it goes on.
+For this project, we 'll use the X and Y locations in Scratch, Clones, and Variables.
+Variables will not only be for the score, but also to make the game harder as it goes on.
 Here's a link to the Finished Project.

-To get this game setup, let's choose a backdrop, choose one sprite for your Platforms, and choose one sprite to jump.
-We're going to use the Paddle sprite for our platforms, and for our jumping sprite, we'll choose the Hedgehog, because we think hedgehogs are pretty cool.
+In the sample project, the Paddle sprite is our platforms, and for our jumping sprite, the Hedgehog, because hedgehogs are pretty cool.
 Let's get started!

 1. Create Multiple Costumes for Our Platforms

-This game will be more fun if we have different sized platforms.
-So let's go to the costumes tab and make one really short, one really long, and one just normal.
+This game will be more fun if the platforms are of different sizes.
+Select the platform sprite and go to the costumes tab.
 Duplicate your sprite's costume twice, and with the select tool, drag one costume out to be long, and drag the other costume in to be short.
+When done, you should have 3 platforms - one short, one long, and one just normal.
+Feel free to change the color of the platforms.

 2. Clone your Platform

-Now we have our clones, but they don't know what to do with themselves!
-We can use the "When I start as a clone" block to give them a job.
-Let's tell those clones that they should move from the top of the screen to the bottom of the screen, and then delete themselves.
+The clones are being created!
+But they can’t be seen and they don’t know what to do yet.
+Let’s code how the clone should behave.
+Find the "When I start as a clone" block to give them a job.
+Notice the shape.
+It is an event block that cannot be connected to another block.
+The clones should move from the top of the screen to the bottom of the screen, and then delete themselves.

-First things first, they need to pick one of the three costumes in our sprite, and also 'show' up since the original sprite is hidden.
-Then we'll tell them exactly where they should start: anywhere from the left edge (X: -210) to the right edge (X: 210) and at the top (Y: 170).
-Then, we'll tell them to change their Y position by a negative number until they're at the bottom of the screen (Y < -170).
-After that, their job is done, and they can delete themselves.
+First things first, clones need to randomly pick one of the three costumes in our sprite, and also 'show' since the original sprite is hidden.
+Then tell them exactly where they should start: at a random spot from the left edge (X: -210) to the right edge (X: 210) and at the top (Y: 170).
+Next, change their Y position by a negative number until they're at the bottom of the screen (Y < -170).
+Finally the clones can delete themselves.
 Thanks, clones.

-Ok!
-This is a good time to test our code.
+Now it is testing time to make sure the game works so far.
 When we click the green flag, our platforms should be falling down the screen.
 Now onto the jumping sprite.
 The jumping sprite should do three things: move left and right, fall down, and most importantly, jump.

 4. Move Left and Right

-Let's move left and right when we use those arrow keys on the keyboard.
-We can check to see if a key is pressed by using a 'key _ pressed' Sensing block with an 'if-then' block.
+Control the jumping sprite’s movement using the left and right arrow keys on the keyboard.
+Create the condition if a key is pressed by using a 'key _ pressed' Sensing block with an 'if-then' block.
 Let's tell our sprite to point right (direction 90) and move ten steps if we hit the right arrow key, and point left (direction -90) and move ten steps if we hit the left arrow key.
-Remember to put it all in a forever loop so we're always checking to see if those keys are pressed!
-Oh, and you can set the rotation style of your sprite to 'left-right' if you don't want it to turn upside down.
+To ensure this happens each and every time the key is pressed, put it all in a ‘forever loop’ so we're always checking to see if those keys are pressed!
+If you don't want it to turn upside down, and you can set the rotation style of your sprite to 'left-right'.

 5. Make it Jump!

-We'll jump when we press the Up key.
+Now let’s code the sprite to jump when the Up arrow key is pressed.
 Of course, everyone knows hedgehogs can't fly, and let's assume your sprite can't either.
-Before we jump, let's check to see if we're on a platform first, that way we have something to jump off of.
-If we are on a platform, then we can check to see if the Up arrow key is pressed.
+Before the sprite jumps, let's check to see if the sprite ison a platform first, that way the sprite has something to jump off of.
+If the sprite is on a platform, then the sprite to see if the Up arrow key is pressed.
+This is accomplished with nested if statements.
 We'll make our sprite 'jump' by increasing its Y position a tiny amount inside of a repeat block.

 6. Make it Fall

-Time to add some gravity.
-We're already checking to see if our sprite is on a Platform with the code, 'if touching platform.'
-If we replace our 'if-then' block with an 'if-then-else' block, we can do something when it's not touching the platform too!
-If it's touching the platform we can jump, if it's not touching a paddle though (else) let's fall by changing Y by -10.
-Let's make sure, when we click the green flag, that our sprite starts at the top of the screen, and give the player a couple seconds to get ready.
+Time to add some gravity!
+Currently our sprite senses if it is on a Platform with the code, 'if touching platform.'
+If we replace our 'if-then' block with an 'if-then-else' block, the sprite can do something when it's not touching the platform too!
+If it's touching the platform The sprite can jump, if it's not touching a paddle though (else) let's fall by changing Y by -10.
+Finally , when the green flag is clicked, the sprite starts at the top of the screen, and the game waits giving the player a couple seconds to get ready.

 7. Game Over Condition

-Our sprite may fall now, but the game never actually ends.
-Let's check to see if our sprite is at the bottom of the screen (Y < -180) and stop the game if it is.
+The sprite may fall now, but the game never actually ends.
+The game should end if the sprite is at the bottom of the screen (Y < -180).
+Create an if Y< -180 condition and stop all.
 Bug alert!
 Sometimes our game ends instantly when we try to restart it.
-That might happen if we click the green flag when our sprite is already at the bottom, even though we told it to go to the top elsewhere in the code.
-Let's add a small wait block to prevent this bug and give our sprite time to get out of the danger zone.
+That might happen if we click the green flag when the sprite is already at the bottom, even though it was coded to go to the top elsewhere.
+Add a small wait block to prevent this bug and give the sprite time to return to the starting position.

 8. Add a Score

 What's the point of playing a game if you can't beat your old high score, or better yet, your friend's high score?
-Let's create a 'Score' variable, and the longer you stay alive, the higher your score.
-We can increase it by one every second.
+Let’s create a 'Score' variable, and the longer you stay above the bottom of the screen, the higher your score.
+Increase the core by one every second.
 Not sure which sprite to put this code under?
-For code like this, that doesn't really relate to any one sprite, we like to use the backdrop.
+For code like this, that doesn't really relate to any one sprite, use the backdrop.
 Yes, you can write code for your backdrop!

 Alright, we suppose we've got ourselves a pretty fun game here already.
 Are you thinking what we're thinking though?
 Is this game just a little too easy?
 Let's turn up the difficulty a bit...